In Hope Stories

 When I got home it happened again, but this time I experienced what could only be described as fitting and an ambulance was called.
-When they arrived, I was in and out of consciousness and the paramedics struggled to control the convulsions.
-They took me to A&E. It wasn’t until a few days later that I woke up, alone and confused in intensive care.
+I was in and out of consciousness and the paramedics struggled to control the convulsions.
+They took me to A&E at Hull Royal Infirmary.

 I’m a very black and white type of person and the news that I had a tumour did shock me a little, but my main emotion was acceptance.
 I really just tried to stay positive.

 After more tests over the coming weeks the neurologist felt that surgery would be the best option.
-As the tumour was close to my motor strip, they advised that I would need to be conscious during the craniotomy operation as this way they could test my movement to ensure only diseased tissue was being removed.
+As the tumour was close to my motor strip, he advised that I would need to be conscious during the craniotomy operation as this way they could test my movement to ensure only diseased tissue was being removed.

 The first operation was scheduled for March 2012, though this was stopped mid-way through as I suffered a full-blown seizure during the operation and was admitted to intensive care to recover.
 The surgery was rescheduled in April and as I stood there in my gown ready to go in, it was cancelled as there was no spare bed in intensive care.
-The third time we were successful and the surgery went ahead.
+The third time we were successful, and the surgery went ahead.

 Waking up from the operation, alone and a bit drowsy from the drugs wasn’t a nice experience but I was pleased it was over.
 It immediately dawned on me that I couldn’t move my left arm and I remember being really scared.
 The nurses tried to reassure me that physio would be the next step and to try and rest.
 I was also offered chemotherapy and radiotherapy, but as it wasn’t essential chose to hold off, as I had already so much emotionally and physically to deal with.

-I found physio tough and frustrating and I really tried to push myself, as I believed the more effort I put in the better my arm would get.
+I found physio tough and frustrating, and I really tried to push myself, as I believed the more effort I put in the better my arm would get.

 I chose not to go back to work and focus my energy on myself and my mental and physical wellbeing.
 Like so many people nowadays, I sought help from outside my family, not only in helping me deal with the diagnosis and treatment, but also with the other things being thrown at me that I didn’t feel in control of.

-Brain tumours are indiscriminate; they can affect anyone, at any age, at any time.
-What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.
+Brain tumours are indiscriminate; they can affect anyone at any age.
+What’s more, they kill more children and adults under the age of 40 than any other cancer... yet historically just 1% of the national spend on cancer research has been allocated to this devastating disease.

-If you have been inspired by Rory’s story, you may like to make a donation via www.braintumourresearch.org/donation/donate-now or leave a gift in your will via https://www.braintumourresearch.org/legacy
+If you have been inspired by Rory’s story, you may like to make a donation via www.braintumourresearch.org/donation/donate-now or leave a gift in your will via www.braintumourresearch.org/legacy

 Together we will find a cure.